apache/flink/docs/dev/table/connect.md

     .path("file:///path/to/whatever")    // required: path to a file or directory )
-.withFormat(                             // required: file system connector requires to specify a format, ...                                    // currently only Csv format is supported.
+.withFormat(                             // required: file system connector requires to specify a format, ...                                    // currently only 'Csv format' and 'Old Csv format' are supported.
 )                                        // Please refer to Table Formats section for more details.
 {% endhighlight %}
 </div>